schell/zyghost-com/content/index.md

 I like the idea of DNA, code, blueprints and plans as the zyghost of things that can exist in the physical world and this blog serves to explore the process that brings a zyghost into existence.
-Zomg!